davidxmoody/professorp.co.uk/README.md

 ## Introduction

-This is the source code for the new version of the <http://www.professorp.co.uk/> website.
-That link still points to the old version but the new one should be up within a week or so.
+This is the source code for the [professorp.co.uk](http://professorp.co.uk/) website about the Professor P series of children's books.
+It includes information about the books, JavaScript games, offline activities for children, photos of past events, information about the author and contact info.

 ## Setup